Prokopy Petrovich Lyapunov

-Prokopy Petrovich Lyapunov (also Prokofy; Прокопий/Прокофий Петрович Ляпунов) (Isady, Grand Duchy of Moscow; b. ? — July 22, 1611; Tsardom of Russia) was a prominent 17th century Russian nobleman (dvoryanin), voivode (military chieftain) of, allegedly, a Rurikid origin who practically became a head of Pereyaslavl-Ryazansky lands nobility in the end of 1590s; he took part in wars during power vacuum in succession crisis that happened in early 1598 in Tsardom as result of confusion about legitimate heir apparent following death of Feodor I, nobility infighting, war declared by Polish–Lithuanian Commonwealth (PLC) in 1605, and exhaustive Tatar raids; most famously he is remembered for organizing and leading the first unsuccessful uprising against occupation of Moscow of 1610 by PLC in April of 1611.
+Prokopy Petrovich Lyapunov (also Prokofy; Прокопий/Прокофий Петрович Ляпунов) (Isady, Grand Duchy of Moscow; b. ? — July 22, 1611; Tsardom of Russia) was a prominent 17th century Russian nobleman (dvoryanin), voivode (military chieftain) of, allegedly, a Rurikid origin who practically became a head of Pereyaslavl-Ryazansky lands nobility in the end of 1590s; he took part in wars in the power vacuum during the succession crisis in early 1598 in the Tsardom, as a result of confusion over the legitimate heir apparent following the death of Feodor I, nobility infighting, war declared by the Polish–Lithuanian Commonwealth (PLC) in 1605, and exhaustive Tatar raids.
+Most famously he is remembered for organizing and leading the first unsuccessful uprising against the occupation of Moscow of 1610 by the PLC in April of 1611.

 In 1583-1584 he successfully participated in exiling of Bogdan Belsky, a close associate of Ivan the Terrible who was blamed for treason.
 During Time of Troubles (1598) Prokopy Lyapunov and his brother Zakhary Lyapunov sided with False Dmitry I who (upon being uncovered as a false Czar) was killed in a plot by Vasili IV Shuisky (Tsar) and his associates.
 Prokopy Petrovich along with his ally Pashkov Fillip Ivanovich initially revolted against Vasilii IV in controversial Peasants' Uprising (a.k.a.
 Uprising of Ivan Bolotnikov) of 1606 which failed to topple Vasili IV but which, however, drew both parties (Lyapunov and Pashkov) on the latter's side by the end of 1606 (or 1607).
 In 1607 Along with Tsar's forces he besieged Tula where Ivan Bolotnikov was hiding.
 In 1610 plot he helped Moscovite's nobility, known as Seven Boyars, and his brother Zakhary Lyapunov to depose Vasili IV for a latter brother's failure at Battle of Klushino, a battle with Polish hussars and mercenaries.

-In April of 1611 Prokopy along with his strong men, Duke Dmitry Troubetskoy, and Cossacks Ataman Ivan Zarutsky led the First People's Opolcheniye (FPO) in an attempt to expel Polish forces from occupied Moscow dying not long after that.
+In April of 1611 Prokopy along with his strongmen, Duke Dmitry Troubetskoy, and Cossacks Ataman Ivan Zarutsky led the First People's Opolcheniye (FPO) in an attempt to expel Polish forces from occupied Moscow, dying not long after that.

 Biography

-He was born on unknown date in a village of Isady (Исады) located to the East of Old Ryazan.
+He was born on an unknown date in the village of Isady (Исады) to the East of Old Ryazan.
 Little is known about his life before 1584.